Hubbry Logo

 During his playing career, Dyche played as a centre-back, making his professional debut in 1990 and representing Chesterfield – whom he captained and scored for in an FA Cup semi-final.
 He also played for Bristol City, Luton Town, Millwall, Watford and Northampton Town.
 He was promoted with three of his six clubs.
 After retiring as a player in 2007, he coached at Watford, including a stint as manager between June 2011 and July 2012.

-After leaving Watford, Dyche signed for Burnley in October 2012.
-Dyche guided the club to two promotions to the Premier League, in 2013–14 and 2015–16.
+After leaving Watford, Dyche became the manager of Burnley in October 2012.
+He guided the club to two promotions to the Premier League, in 2013–14 and 2015–16.
 During the 2017–18 season, he led Burnley to their first European campaign since 1967, following a seventh-place league finish.
 Dyche became the longest-serving manager in the Premier League at the end of the 2019–20 season.
-He was sacked by Burnley in April 2022, when the club was in the relegation zone; the dismissal was widely criticised.
-Dyche was appointed manager of Everton in January 2023, before being dismissed two years later in January 2025.[4]
+He was dismissed by Burnley in April 2022, when the club was in the relegation zone.
+Dyche was appointed manager of Everton in January 2023, and was dismissed two years later.
+In October 2025, he was appointed manager of Nottingham Forest.

 Playing career